Payroll is the sum total of all compensation a business must pay to its employees for a set period of time or on a given date.

 Note: If the Salary Slips are already created, the system will not create any more Salary Slips.
 You can also just save the form as Draft and create the Salary Slips later.

-Booking Salary Accrual and Payment
+2.1 Booking Salary Accrual

 After verifying the Salary Slips, you can Submit them all together by clicking on Submit Salary Slip.
 This will also book the default Payroll Payable account against respective Expense Heads (as configured in Salary Components) to record the accrual of salary to employees.